greenboxal/doggohub/doc/project_services/kubernetes.md

 1. Service token
 1. Custom CA bundle

-The API URL is the URL that GitLab uses to access the Kubernetes API.
+The API URL is the URL that DoggoHub uses to access the Kubernetes API.
 Kubernetes exposes several APIs - we want the "base" URL that is common to all of them, e.g., `https://kubernetes.example.com` rather than `https://kubernetes.example.com/api/v1`.

-GitLab authenticates against Kubernetes using service tokens, which are scoped to a particular `namespace`.
+DoggoHub authenticates against Kubernetes using service tokens, which are scoped to a particular `namespace`.
 If you don't have a service token yet, you can follow the
 [Kubernetes documentation](http://kubernetes.io/docs/user-guide/service-accounts/)